TITLE 74: PUBLIC FINANCE

 a) General.
 All motions and objections shall comply with Section 790.30 of this Part.

 d) Rulings by Commissioners.
-After a cause has been assigned to a Commissioner, all motions during the course of the hearings, except motions to dismiss, motions for summary judgment, or other dispositive motions, may be determined by the Commissioner.
+After a case has been assigned to a Commissioner, all motions during the course of the hearings, except motions to dismiss, motions for summary judgment, or other dispositive motions, may be determined by the Commissioner.
 The Commissioner shall cause to be filed with the Clerk of the Court any order so issued.

 e) Oral argument on motions.
 There shall be no oral argument on motions or objections to motions, except on motions where, in the Court's discretion, oral arguments thereon would be of value to the Court.